Close Menu

 Hand Hygiene Practices

 Frequent and thorough handwashing is crucial in preventing the spread of germs.
 Encourage everyone, especially children, to wash their hands with soap and water for at least 20 seconds, especially before meals, after using the restroom, and after playing outside.
-(See Also: Is it Safe to Visit Orlando Now? – Expert Insights)
+(See Also: Is It Safe To Visit Lesotho?
+A Traveler’s Guide)

 Respiratory Etiquette